whu8-stat660/course-questions-wiki/week-03/README.md

 - Question (yli110-stat660): What happens if you don't specify OUT= option in a PROC SORT step?
 Is it good practice to do so?
 Why or why not?
 - Question (whu8-stat660):What’s the default sort order in SAS?
 - Answer (whu8-stat660): Ascending.
 - Question (jduan10-stat660): How to sort the dataset by alphabetical order?
+- Question (jduan10-stat660): How to sort the dataset by alphabetical order?
 - Question (llopez37-stat660) How granular can you get with the descending and ascending options?